 Before joining KSU, Dr. Gibson was the Research Director for the National Registry of Emergency Medical Technicians (NREMT).
 While with the NREMT, he conducted a number of research projects drawing upon survey research methods and qualitatively-focused methods including focus groups, nominal groups, ethnography, and key informant interviews.
 Dr. Gibson is a member of the American Association for Public Opinion Research.
 Dr. Gibson's research areas are survey research, gender, prosocial behaviors (heroism, altruism), social psychological pharmacology and school shootings.

-Rusty Schnellinger is a graduate assistant in the Department of Sociology, joining the SRL team in 2015.
+Rusty Schnellinger is a Doctoral Candidate in the Department of Sociology, joining the SRL team in 2015.
 His responsibilities include programming, fielding, and analysis of both web-based and telephone surveys, as well as playing a key role in responding to RFPs.
 Rusty is fluent in multiple survey questionnaire authoring platforms and several statistical software packages.
 Since 2015, he has programmed and fielded a variety of assessment surveys for both academic and non-academic SRL clients.
-His research interests include alcohol consumption, crime and criminal justice policy, and research methodology - with specific focus on program and policy evaluation.
-He is currently engaged in research across these topics in addition to his role in the Survey Research Lab.
-Along with Bengt George and Tim Rose, Rusty serves on the Graduate Survey Research Council (GSRS), a group dedicated to advising KSU graduate students on instrument design and data collection.
+His own research focuses on substance use, crime and criminal justice policy, and research methodology.
+Along with Bengt George, Tim Rose, and Nicole Perrone, Rusty serves on the Graduate Survey Research Council (GSRS), a group dedicated to advising KSU graduate students on instrument design and data collection.
 Rusty is an active member of both the American Association of Public Opinion Researchers and the American Society of Criminology.